Channel Umptee-3: Episodes

-Episode status
+Episode status and streaming

-Due to the short run and general obscurity of Channel Umptee-3, only four episodes and the intro music have been found publicly after its initial airing.
+Due to the short run and general obscurity of Channel Umptee-3, only four episodes and the intro music were initially preserved after its initial airing.
 Originally, the second, third, tenth and twelfth episodes were posted to YouTube, but they were blocked worldwide by Sony Pictures, leading them to be posted elsewhere, ultimately on the Internet Archive.